sayarkarmakar/sayarkarmakar.github.io/pages/pubs.md

 Plakandaras, V.,  Gupta, R.,  Wohar, M.,  **Karmakar, S.**: Are Real Interest Rates a Monetary Phenomenon in Advanced Economies?
 Evidence from Over 700 Years of Data.
 To appear at Research in International Business and Finance.
 Volume 66, October 2023, 102010.
 [Paper](https://www.sciencedirect.com/science/article/abs/pii/S0275531923001368?dgcid=coauthor)

 Bhasin, D. (Graduate student), **Karmakar, S.**, Podder, M., Roy, S. : On a class of Probabilistic Cellular Automata with Size-3 Neighborhood and Their Applications on Percolation Games.
 [Paper](https://arxiv.org/abs/2208.11670).
-Revision requested from Electronic Journal of Probability.
+To appear Electronic Journal of Probability. (modulo minor revision)

 Gupta, R., **Karmakar, S.**, Pierdzioch C. (Alphabetical order): Safe Havens, Machine Learning, and the Sources of Geopolitical Risk: A Forecasting Analysis Using Over a Century of Data.
 [Paper](https://sayarkarmakar.github.io/publications/safehavens.pdf).
 To appear at Computational Economcis.